 You’ll often see tipsters, presenters and punters say that they have a NAP for the day, but do you know what a NAP is?

-For example, the Free Racing Tips Premium Tip is our NAP bet and a Premium Tip is give out most day’s to members of the FRT VIP Club.
+For example, the Free Racing Tips Premium Tip is our NAP bet and a Premium Tip is given out Monday to Saturday to members of the FRT VIP Club.

 Of course, not all NAPs win and these are just people’s suggested best bets of the day, and if you look at the Newspaper Naps table which can be found on the Racing Post and Sporting Life websites some tipsters have a very poor record with their Naps so it is worth checking a tipsters record before backing their Nap’s blind.

 You may also see NB next to a tipsters selection this stands for “Next Best” which is basically their second strongest tip of the day.